Dr. John B. Duncan, Dean of the School of Business

 - Undergraduate GPA – While no specific GPA is required for admission, students who bring GPA’s above 3.0 overall, or in their major, from colleges with rigorous academic programs have demonstrated that they have the necessary skills for high academic performance.
 However, students whose professional experience or other evidence shows that they have matured since their undergraduate record will typically be accepted with lower GPA levels.
 Grades earned in graduate-level coursework completed at regionally accredited American colleges or universities or equivalent programs in other countries may also be considered.

 - Recommendations.
-Applicants should ask two individuals who are familiar with his/her character, work performance, academic ability, and leadership potential to provide confidential recommendation letters directly to the Admissions Office.
+Applicants should ask two individuals who are familiar with his/her character, work performance, academic ability, and leadership potential to provide confidential recommendation letters directly to the Admissions Office of CSU’s MBA program.
 Recommenders are encouraged to use the standard CSU recommendation form, but personal letters are also accepted.
 Applicants are encouraged to request recommendations from: (1) current or past supervisors, 2) current or past professors, 3) academic or business professionals, 4) pastors or religious leaders; or any combination thereof.
 At least one letter should come from an individual familiar with the applicant’s professional work record.
 At least one of the recommendations should come from an individual who can attest to the applicant’s character and ethical standards.
 All recommendations should come from objective sources.
 Applicants should generally avoid using family members or persons who they currently supervise for recommendation letters.

 No single criterion will be decisive.
 Each item will be considered in relation to the applicant’s total qualifications.
 Although Charleston Southern University has preferred levels for such criteria as applicants’ undergraduate GPA and GMAT scores, each application is evaluated on an individual basis.